 When Covid hit, this same consultancy, like many businesses went into an immediate crisis mode and the financial model became an essential management tool.

-“We were constantly forecasting and reforecasting, and it was pretty important to see how we were going and what finances may be required.
+“We were constantly forecasting and reforecasting.
+It was pretty important to see how we were going and what finances may be required.
 The financial model helped the business owners navigate through the uncertainty and out of the immediate crisis period of the pandemic,” Mr O’Kane said.

 Once the economy stabilised, this consultancy actually entered a period of high growth.
-It has traded well through the pandemic and Mr O’Kane says the financial model is now being used to support its growth.
+It has traded well through the pandemic.
+Mr O’Kane says the financial model is now being used to support its growth.